 - Surface can scratch easily

-Rally and Roar are well known for producing some excellent game room equipment and their ping pong conversion table is proof of this.
+Rally and Roar are well known for producing some excellent game room equipment and their conversion top is proof of this.
 They have created a conversion table that has two models, one that separates into two pieces and the other into four.

 The key differences between the two models apart from the number of pieces is the thickness of the table.
 The 4 piece model comes with a ½ inch thick table, whereas the 2 piece has a thickness of ⅝”.
 As you can imagine the four piece table top also has a small seam that runs down the middle of the table which can impact the trajectory of the ball bounce.
 However it’s not as noticeable as on other table tops such as the JOOLA Tetra 4.